 SITE launches Pacific Chapter

 SITE has officially entered the Asia Pacific region, with the establishment of its first-ever Pacific Chapter.
 Based in Sydney, the chapter will be led by Directions Conference and Incentive Management CEO, Damion Breust (pictured centre), with Marissa Fernandez, managing director of DMS, by his side.
-The announcement comes just four months ahead of the 2019 SITE Global Conference in Bangkok, the event’s first-ever Asia edition.
+The announcement comes just four months ahead of the 2019 SITE Global Conference in Bangkok.

 Meetings mean BIG business